gauravguptta/fake-news-detector/README.md

 *Features*

-Train baseline models using TF-IDF features + Logistic Regression

-Evaluate model performance with accuracy, confusion matrix, and classification report

-Save trained model and vectorizer for later use

-Extendable to more advanced models (SVM, Naive Bayes, XGBoost, etc.)
+-Train baseline models using TF-IDF features + Logistic Regression -Evaluate model performance with accuracy, confusion matrix, and classification report -Save trained model and vectorizer for later use -Extendable to more advanced models (SVM, Naive Bayes, XGBoost, etc.)

-Ready for integration with FastAPI / Streamlit for deployment.
+-Ready for integration with FastAPI / Streamlit for deployment.

 *Setup Instructions*